Te aromatawai mahi ngātahi me te aromatawai aropā / Arotake aropā

 “Research has shown that developing reflective skills, particularly using peer review, is one of the best ways of enhancing learning, but such techniques are still underused.”
 (JISC, 2015)

 Peer review does not require students to award final grades to their peers, or to take on the sometimes uncomfortable role of markers.
 Peer review is more about sharing feedback and suggestions.
-Having students submit a draft or an outline or some other initial element of a longer assignment task can be an effective way of ensuring students have exposure to the ideas of their colleagues, gain feedback and pay attention to requirements.
 Peer review of assessments in large classes may also help with marking workload.
+For example, having students submit a draft or an outline or some other initial element of a longer assignment task can be an effective way of ensuring students have exposure to the ideas of their colleagues, gain feedback and pay attention to requirements.

 As with any form of assessment and feedback, peer-review activities need to be carefully designed.
 There are logistical elements to timing—for example will you require all students to have submitted their draft before assigning reviewers?
 How will you manage late submissions?
 Students need to know what to do, when to do it by, and often with clear feedback and marking schedules, especially if used in a summative rather than formative context.